11 (+1) things to bring to a retreat in Costa Rica

 8. Personal Medication

-9. Umbrella or light rain jacket
+9. Umbrella and/or light rain jacket

 In the rainy season, it can (and likely will!) rain a lot.
 Bring whatever you want to use in order to stay dry when moving around your retreat space or going on jungle exploration and hiking tours.